Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/OpenMapUrl/README.md

-# Open an existing map
+# Open Map (URL)

-This sample demonstrates how to open an existing map.
+This sample demonstrates how to open an existing map from a URL.

 ![](screenshot.png)